 11. Catch a Show at the Chicago Theatre

 Built in 1921, the Chicago Theatre is one of the city’s major historic landmarks and was originally known as the Balaban and Katz Chicago Theatre.
 When strolling down North State Street, you can’t miss the famous illuminated vertical marquee that spans 7 stories of the building.
-As well as featuring various stage shows, concerts, and comedy, you can book a tour for behind the scenes access to the dressing rooms and stage area.
+As well as featuring various stage shows, concerts, and comedy shows, you can book a tour for behind-the-scenes access to the dressing rooms and stage area.

 12. Learn About Chicago’s Historic Mobsters on a Crimes Night Tour

-Chicago was historically home to some of the nation’s most high-profile mobsters and gangsters, including Al Capone, John Dillinger, and Bugs Moran.
-On the Chicago Crimes Night Tour, you’ll learn all about the organized crime that plagued the city from the 1920s and visit the locations of the St. Valentine’s Day Massacre, Biograph Theatre, among other notorious crime scenes.
+Chicago was historically home to some of the nation’s most high-profile mobsters and gangsters, including Al Capital One, John Dillinger, and Bugs Moran.
+On the Chicago Crimes Night Tour, you’ll learn all about the organized crime that plagued the city from the 1920s and visit the locations of the St. Valentine’s Day Massacre and Biograph Theatre, among other notorious crime scenes.

 13. Laugh the Night Away at Second City Comedy